web3privacy/docs/src/content/docs/treasury.md

 title: Treasury
 ---

-The Treasury is our main financial instrument that receives all of our income (from [membership fees](/membership) or [donations](/donate)) and redistributes these funds within our initiative.
+The Treasury is our main financial instrument that receives all of our income (from [Partner fees](/partners) or [private donations](/donate)) and redistributes these funds within our initiative.

 The on-chain portion of the funds is managed through [Multi-sig wallet](/core-team/multisig), but Treasury also holds funds off-chain in fiat through the [Association](/association).